-According to Forbes, Amazon is one of the most innovative companies of 2017.
-To be precise, it reached the second place, after bouncing from 11th to 4th the past couple of years!
+According to Forbes, Amazon is one of the five most innovative companies of 2018.

 It only makes sense to grab a pen and note down innovation lessons from a company that’s sitting at the top.
 From Amazon Fresh and Amazon Music to Amazon Publishing and the latest service, Amazon Go, this company continues to produce the amount of product and services like no other has ever done.
 So what is Amazon’s secret and what innovation lessons can we learn from it?

 One of the secrets to Amazon’s success in innovation lies in the process called “working backward”.
 Working backward takes the cue from Amazon’s leadership principle: Customer Obsession.
 It means leaders start with the customer and work backward.
 It is all about a visualization mechanism. “…They force a person with an inventive idea to get very clear on the objective and to describe it in a way that others can also grasp without ambiguity.
 The documents don’t just go into email boxes.
 Their authors present them internally with the kind of energy they would deserve if this were really the day the offering was launched.”

 If the audience loves the idea, a manager with the power to allocate resources to develop the idea further, focuses on accomplishing everything to get there.
 It’s important to chase the initial vision and if there’s a change made to a document, it gets sent out to be revised once again.